pogyomo/suc.nvim/README.md

-# suc.nvim
+# suc.nvim : Stylish Ui Collection
-A stylish ui collection
+A stylish ui collection that add color to your neovim life